Let me start by saying the headline is a test. It’s a test to find out if it’s true. Do I believe it’s true? No, not really.

 Also virtual communication platforms like Twitter and Facebook make it that much harder to communicate nuance, especially when those on the receiving end have the emotional maturity of thirteen-year-olds.

-Come to think of it, I remember a time when I was overly sensitive.
+I remember a time when I was overly sensitive.
 When my skin was so thin you could practically see through it.
 When I couldn’t take a joke and everything seemed monumentally important.
 But you can’t stay a teenager forever, am I right?

 All the best executives and business leaders I’ve known have had great senses of humor and copious amounts of humility.
 All that really means is they were intelligent, self-aware and mature.
 Sadly, people who are constantly coddled lack two of those three qualities.